facelessuser/pymdown-extensions/docs/src/markdown/extensions/blocks/index.md

 statement about all blocks.
 If in doubt, use an empty line before the first content block.
 ///

 Some blocks may implement a special argument in the header for things such as, but not limited to, titles.
-These arguments can be optional or sometimes enforced as a requirement.
+This argument can be optional or sometimes enforced as a requirement.
 This is up to the given Blocks extension to decide.

 ```
 /// note | Did you know?